 Finally, theft charges in Wisconsin range from simple municipal violations and misdemeanors to serious felonies.

 The deciding factor is the value of the property.
 If the value of the property does not exceed $2,500, the offense is a Class A Misdemeanor.
 If the value of the property exceeds $2,500 but not $5,000, the offense is a Class I Felony.
 When the value of the property exceeds $5,000 but not $10,000, the offense is a Class H Felony.
 If the value of the property exceeds $10,000 but not $100,000, the offense is a Class G Felony.
 Finally, if the value of the property exceeds $100,000, the offense is a Class F Felony.

 For a Class A misdemeanor, the maximum possible penalty is 9 months incarceration.
 With a Class I felony, the maximum possible penalty is 3 years and 6 months incarceration.
 For a Class H felony, the maximum possible penalty is 6 years incarceration.
 And a Class G felony, the maximum possible penalty is 10 years incarceration.
 Lastly, for a Class F felony, the maximum possible penalty is 12 years and 6 months incarceration.

-Call top Milwaukee criminal defense firm Meyer Van Severen, S.C. for a consultation
+Call top Milwaukee criminal defense firm Van Severen Law Office for a consultation

 Significantly, contact a top Milwaukee criminal defense attorney if you are facing theft charges.
-The lawyers at Meyer Van Severen, S.C. dedicate themselves to assist you and obtain the best possible results.
+The lawyers at Van Severen Law Office dedicate themselves to assist you and obtain the best possible results.
 Lastly, to schedule a free consultation with one of our criminal defense lawyers in Milwaukee, call our office at 414-270-0202.